- What do we mean by Business Ethics?

 Technically speaking, ethics are not laws that need to be followed – Instead, they are standards that a business follows to uphold a moral code and build a good reputation.
 But why business ethics are important in today’s world?
 That’s what we will explore today!

-When we talk about ethics, there are multiple branches of ethics, and one of them is called “business ethics.”
+There are multiple branches of ethics, and one of them is called “business ethics.”
 In short, these are a set of moral standards that dictate how a business should operate.

 On a philosophical level, humans tend to have certain values to decide what is wrong and what is right.
 And when the same set of rules is designed on a business level.
 This dictates what is right and what is wrong for the business!